Back to Blog

 Braga

 Braga is a historical city in northern Portugal that offers a unique blend of old-world charm and modern amenities.
-The city is home to several universities, making it a hub for innovation and entrepreneurship.

 Madeira is a beautiful island off the coast of Portugal, known for its stunning natural beauty and mild climate.
-The Regional Government of Madeira created a project in 2021 called Digital Nomads Madeira Islands, attracting digital nomads to Madeira by establishing Digital Nomad Villages.
+The Regional Government of Madeira created a project in 2021 called Digital Nomads Madeira Islands, attracting digital nomads to Madeira by establishing Digital Nomad Village.

 The project has been a success, and now three such “villages” are on the island.
 One of the most exciting features of these digital nomad villages in Madeira is the free working space available to residents, such as Ponta Do Sol.
 This digital nomad village provides a dedicated work environment that promotes productivity and collaboration, allowing remote workers to get their work done while still enjoying the social benefits of being around like-minded individuals.